-This study was conducted at the lath house of the Horticulture Department, College of Agricultural Engineering Sciences, University of Baghdad, during the fall season.
-The objective was to determine the role of benzyladenine and phosphorus on the growth, flowering. and some medicinal active compounds of Calendula officinalis cultivar Bon Bon.
-Seeds used in the research were obtained from an agricultural office in the Kurdistan region, which had imported them from Turkey.
-The Bon Bon cultivar seeds were sown in seed trays, and after achieving 100% germination and the seedlings reached the appropriate size, they were transplanted into permanent pots.
-The pots, 30 cm in diameter, were filled with a growing medium consisting of a 1:3 ratio of sandy loam soil to peat moss.
-After a month of planting, regular care practices such as irrigation and weeding were carried out.
-The experiment included two factors: the first was the growth regulator benzyladenine, applied at three concentrations $(0, 50, \text{ and } 100 \text{ mg L}^{-1})$, and the second was phosphorus, also applied at three concentrations (0, 2.5, and 5 mg L^{-1}).
-The were sprayed twice with plants both treatments.
+This experiment took place in the lath house of the Horticulture Department, College of Agricultural Engineering Sciences, University of Baghdad.
+It was within the fall season.
+The first objective was to establish the influence of Benzyladenine and phosphorus on the growth, and some medicinal active compounds of Calendula officinalis var.
+Bon Bon.
+Seeds used in the experiment were obtained from a farm supply center in the Kurdistan region.
+These were imported from Turkey.
+The seeds of Bon Bon were sown in seed trays.
+After achieving 100% germination and the seedlings attaining a proper size, the seedlings were then transplanted to pots as permanent homes.
+The pots, 30 cm in diameter, were filled with a growing medium, a 1:3 ratio of sandy loam soil to peat moss. planting for one-month, After practices such as irrigation and weeding were done regularly.
+The experiment used two factors: the first one is the growth regulator Benzyladenine applied at three concentrations (0, 50, and 100 mg L-1) and the second factor is phosphorus applied at three concentrations (0, 2.5, and 5 mg L-1).
+The plants were sprayed twice with both treatments.
 The first application occurred on December 15, 30 days after transplanting the seedlings to their permanent location, and the second application followed 21 days later.
 The plants were sprayed to the point of runoff using a 3-liter hand sprayer, while control plants were sprayed with distilled water.
-A 48hour interval was maintained between spraying the two elements in both applications.
+A 48-hour interval was maintained between spraying the two elements in both applications.
 Data were recorded after full flowering at the end of April 2020.
 Standard care practices such as weeding, pest control, and irrigation were conducted as needed.
-All plants were fertilized every 15 days with Terra-Sorb Complex foliar fertilizer at a rate of 1.5 ml L^{-1} . containing 5% organic nitrogen, 5.5% total nitrogen, 20% amino acids, 35% organic matter, 1.5% boron, 0.8% magnesium oxide, 1% iron, and 0.1% molybdenum.
+All plants were fertilized every 15 days with Terra-Sorb Complex foliar fertilizer at a rate of 1.5 ml L-1, containing 5% organic nitrogen, 5.5% total nitrogen, 20% amino acids, 35% organic matter, 1.5% boron, 0.8% magnesium oxide, 1% iron, and 0.1% molybdenum.
 This study was conducted as a factorial experiment within a Randomized Complete Block Design (R.C.B.D) with three replicates.
-Each replicate included nine treatments, with ten plants per treatment, resulting in five plants per treatment used for data collection. being The experimental design was a 3 x 3 factorial, resulting in a total of 270 plants in the experiment.
+Each replicate included nine treatments, with ten plants per treatment, resulting in five plants per treatment being used for data collection.
+The experimental design was a 3 x 3 factorial, resulting in a total of 270 plants in the experiment.
 The studied traits included both vegetative and floral characteristics, as well as the medicinal active compound content.
-Vegetative traits measured were plant height, plant spread, and number of leaves per plant, number of branches per plant, plant fresh weight, and dry weight.
-Floral traits included the flowering date, flowering duration, number of flowers per plant, flower diameter, number of petals per flower, and flower longevity on the plant.
-The medicinal active compounds focused on were the carotenoid content in the flowers, measured in mg per 100 g of fresh weight according to Balázs et al. (6), and the percentage of saponins, extracted using the method of Szakiel et al. (26).
+Measured vegetative traits comprised plant height, spread, number of leaves and branches per plant, fresh and dry weight of the plant.
+The floral traits were the flowering date and flowering duration, number of flowers and their diameter, number of petals, and how long the flower stays on the plant.
+The active compounds of medicinal importance focused on the content of carotenoids in flowers in mg/100 g of fresh weight Balázs et al., (6) and the % of saponins Szakiel et al., (26).